 Private Activity Analysis - Debt Management staff continue to assess and track the use of tax-exempt financed projects and facilities in order to comply with federal tax restrictions on private activity uses of tax-exempt financed facilities.
 Procedures continue to be refined and updated in order to monitor the use of projects previously financed as well as projects to be financed.
-In September 2016, guidance was provided to all City departments in regards to the restrictions on use, lease and sale of City facilities.
-Debt Management staff, with the assistance of the City Attorney's office provided updates to that guidance to reflect changes in tax status of projects affected by the SARA refunding (December 2017) and the General Obligation issuance and refunding (July 2019).
+In September 2016, guidance was provided to all City departments regarding the restrictions on use, lease and sale of City facilities.
+Since then, the tax status of several projects has changed due to the SARA refunding (December 2017) and the General Obligation issuance and refunding (July 2019).
+Debt Management staff, with the assistance of the City Attorney's office will provide updates to that guidance to City departments to reflect changes in tax status of those affected projects as a work plan item for FY 2020-21.